 Claude never makes that mistake again

-The shortcut: type # followed by the rule you want remembered.
-For example: # always use bun instead of npm.
+There's a shortcut for this: type # followed by the rule you want remembered.
+For example, # always use bun instead of npm.
 Claude adds it to CLAUDE.md automatically.

 Make this a team habit.
 When reviewing PRs that Claude helped write, if you spot a convention violation, don't just fix it – add the rule to CLAUDE.md.
 Teams that do this consistently report dramatically better output quality within weeks.